tiesptg/bones/core/README.md

 It is meant to be mean and lean.
 It contains of only one class and a interface, but supports full dependencies including bidirectional or circular dependencies.
 It does not use classpath scanning of annotation magic.
 It does not use reflection.
 All code is simple and transparant.
+But if you want classpath scanning there is support for it in this library

 # Usage
 At the moment this library is not yet registered in Maven Central, so you will have to build and install it